 Written by Jeyran Main

-Category: Health & Medicine, Memoir, Non- Fiction, Psychology & Well BeingTags: amazon, america, anxiety, Author, bipolar, book blog, book bloggers, book blogging, Book blogs, book review, book reviews, canada, depression, editing, indie author, indie writers, jeyran main, medicine, Memoir, psychology, psychotherapist, publishing, reading, review tales, self help, suicide, therapist, waterstones, writing
+Category: Memoir, Non- Fiction, Psychology & Philosophy, Self-help & Self-improvementTags: amazon, america, anxiety, Author, bipolar, book blog, book bloggers, book blogging, Book blogs, book review, book reviews, canada, depression, editing, indie author, indie writers, jeyran main, medicine, Memoir, Psychology & Philosophy, psychotherapist, publishing, reading, review tales, self help, suicide, therapist, waterstones, writing